 Cumberland County Jail is located in Cumberland County, North Carolina and is the correctional facility for the county.
 Looking for someone in Cumberland County Jail?
 This site gives you information about anything a person needs to know about Cumberland County Jailsuch as the following: How to locate an inmate at Cumberland County Jail.
 Find mugshots.
 The jail’s phone number and address.
 How to post bail.
 Booking and intake procedures.
 Court information and records.
-And much much more…
+And much more…

 |On this page you will find: (click to jump to section)|